rpm-software-management/rpm-web/contribute.md

 Rpm is translated to non-English languages via
 [Fedora Weblate instance](https://translate.fedoraproject.org/)

+Please do not submit translation updates as upstream pull-requests or patches, we have no means to review translations.

 ### Submitting changes

 **When planning any non-trivial amount of work on rpm or the web-site,